Toshiba EM925A5A Review

 This microwave also did very poorly when it came to heating up the pizza, with the crusts and centers remaining cool while the rest of the pizza was piping hot.
 It delivered similar results with the single-serving frozen lasagna, with the right side remaining much cooler than the left or center.

 However, it was in our defrosting metric where we found the performance of the EM925A5A to be the most disappointing.
-This product not only failed to defrost the majority of the pound of ground turkey we placed in it, it also cooked a small section.
+This product not only failed to defrost the majority of the pound of ground turkey we placed in it, but it also cooked a small section.
 We were only able to scrape less than 7ounces off the block after the defrosting cycle, with the reminder still far too frozen to break apart.